Controlled Substance Monitoring Database (CSMD) and Prescription Safety Act

-“If you provide direct care and prescribe controlled substances to patients in Tennessee for more than 15 days per year or you are a dispenser in practice providing direct care to patients in Tennessee for more than 15 days per year, you are required to register with the CSMD.”
-However, if you do not practice in Tennessee or hold a Tennessee license, you are not required to register for access to the CSMD, but we are working to enhance the system so you may register to access the CSMD in the future.
+“If you provide direct care and prescribe controlled substances to patients in Tennessee for more than 15 days per year or you are a dispenser in practice providing direct care to patients in Tennessee for more than 15 days per year, you are required to register with the CSMD.
+If you reside in Michigan, South Carolina, Kentucky, Arkansas, Mississippi or Virginia, you may query Tennessee CSMD data regarding your patients via your own state’s prescription monitoring portal” However, if you do not practice in Tennessee or hold a Tennessee license, you are not required to register for access to the CSMD.

 Initially the system will send you a temporary password.
 You will then be required upon first log-in to select a new password.
 The password requirements are:

 Yes, but he/she will need to have access to all the information required.
 You must also be able to recall all information used to establish the account.

 The website allows ups to five attempts to enter the correct password and offers reminders about case sensitivity and the combination of characters required.
 If you are still unable to log in, you may select Forgot/Reset Password and answer security questions you provided at registration.
 Your password will then be reset and a temporary password will be sent via email.
 If you have forgotten the answers to your security questions, you will need to send an email to: CSMD.ADMIN@tn.gov or call 615-253-1305.